-Linked to budgeting is resource mobilization.
+Budgeting is in turn linked to resource mobilization.
 Resource mobilization is an integral part of budgeting process that determines the size of the resource envelope.
 Resource mobilization is not only a barometer of a state's capacity, legitimacy, and national ownership but it is also a litmus test of how a state can deliver sustainable security and development.
 The level of tax collections, as a percentage of Gross Domestic Product, is a good indicator of the capacity of domestic resource mobilization.
 This